June 21, 2018 • Volume 18

 This also provides Marriott with another reason to persuade business travelers to not opt for an Airbnb experience where available technologies will inconsistent.

 We don’t know the deal terms, but unless Amazon paid Marriott, this is a great deal for Amazon.
 It reinforces the I-can’t-live-without-my-Echo sentiment that prods consumers to buy new Echo devices for more rooms in their house and it creates trial amongst those that haven’t yet taken the plunge.

 There are reports that Marriott evaluated Alexa and Siri before settling on Alexa.
 Which begs the question, ‘Why wasn’t Google in the mix here?’ as Google aspires to unseat Amazon in the voice powered speaker domain.

 It’s been said that voice-powered user interfaces are the future of computing, which is a clear overstatement.
 Voice-powered UIs, though, are clearly an important part of the future of computing, and each baby step matters.
 Hey Google, if you’re listening, Call Hilton!

-Ken Cassar is vice president, principal analyst at Slice Intelligence, where he looks at trends in the e-commerce industry armed with Slice’s robust set of online sales data.
+Ken Cassar is vice president, principal analyst at Rakuten Intelligence, where he looks at trends in the e-commerce industry armed with Slice’s robust set of online sales data.

 Ken has an MBA and Bachelors Degree in Political Science from the University of Connecticut.
-Ken aspires to stay technologically ahead of his teenage children, as evidenced by his ‘Gadget Geek’ Slice profile.
+Ken aspires to stay technologically ahead of his teenage children, as evidenced by his ‘Gadget Geek’ Rakuten Intelligence's profile.
 He also has the appropriate jacket for every occasion.